HTTP Poller

 Usage notes

-• The feed will poll the HTTP endpoint to load data at the rate defined on the Feed Polling Interval step of the configuration wizard.
+• The feed polls the HTTP endpoint to load data at the rate defined by the Feed Polling Interval step of the configuration wizard.

 • When a polling interval is set, the polling occurs at regular time intervals as opposed to the start time of the feed.
 For example, if a feed is set to poll for data every five minutes, and the feed is started at 8:03 a.m., the first request for data will occur at 8:05 a.m., the next at 8:10 a.m., and so on.